-If you’ve been following AutoDeal reviews, you know how much we love technology in cars, particularly infotainment systems.
-These things that crown the dashboard automatically increase the aesthetic value of a car, more so if the infotainment system’s display has a crisp and responsive interface.
-In fact, around 80 percent of brand new cars in the Philippines have touchscreen infotainment systems, which makes this technology a major selling point among car buyers.
+Entertainment systems in vehicles have evolved a lot since their early introduction as just radios.
+Now they come in the form of large touchscreens that crown the dashboard of almost any vehicle that help add aesthetic value to the vehicle, even more so if the infotainment system itself comes with a crisp display and a responsive interface.
+Around 80 percent of brand new cars in the Philippines have touchscreen infotainment systems, which makes this technology a major selling point among car buyers.

-However, not all infotainment systems are alike – there are some that has Apple CarPlay.
+However, not all infotainment systems are alike – some have Apple CarPlay.
 As an iPhone user myself, having to drive different cars week by week made me realize the importance and convenience of Apple CarPlay.
 It’s elating.
 Addicting, even, not to mention that it’s safer since you aren’t distracted with your phone.

-With Apple CarPlay, you don’t need to do that.
-All you need is your iPhone, a lightning cable, and have your Siri switched ‘on’ and you’re good to go.
-Just plug your phone and a prompt will ask you if you want to use Apple CarPlay even when your phone is locked.
-It’s that easy.
+With Apple CarPlay, on the other hand, the experience has been simplified.
+All you need is your iPhone, a lightning cable, and have your Siri switched ‘On’ and you are good to go.
+Just plug your phone into the USB port that has a connection with the head unit and a prompt will ask you if you want to use Apple CarPlay even when your phone is locked.

-After that, the infotainment system will display a familiar interface that’s akin to your iPhone.
+After you acknowledge that you do want to use the feature, the infotainment system will display a familiar interface that is similar to what you see on your iPhone.
 It will also reflect your iPhone’s apps that are compatible with Apple CarPlay.
 Of note, Apple CarPlay is available on all iPhone 5 and later models with at least iOS 7.1.

 Answering & Making Calls

-Answering calls in cars with Apple CarPlay is pretty much the same as those with regular head units, which would be via the touchscreen or the buttons on the steering wheel.
-What differs is that since Apple CarPlay is essentially an extension of your iPhone, it will display the name of the caller if he/she is registered on your phonebook.
-Your favorite contacts, as well as your recent call activities, are also synced into Apple CarPlay.
+Answering or making calls with an Apple CarPlay equipped head unit is pretty much the same with regular 2-DIN or 1-DIN Bluetooth-equipped models.
+This can still be done via the buttons on the steering wheel or via the touchscreen itself.
+What differs with Apple CaPlay is that it acts as an extension of your iPhone, it will display the name of the caller if he/she is registered in your phonebook.
+Your favorite contacts as well as your recent activities will also be synced to the infotainment system via Apple CarPlay.

 On the other hand, making calls is a cinch with Apple CarPlay as you can use Siri to find the person in your phonebook.
 That’s pretty nifty, safe, and undistracted when you’re on the road.